JeanCroash/TailsNtrails/README.md

 ### **Content**

 * Home Page Design:

+     - My project was based on Love Running walkthrough project, where I gained knowledge for the coding used in Tails N Trails project.
      - Used the following website to change the opacity of the homepage background photo "https://www.luxa.org/image/change-opacity"

 * Readme File:
     - Used chat GPT to word "https://chatgpt.com/"